 Preparing the food that will be served on Easter Sunday is also a family business.
 Normally, lamb dishes, ma’amoul, stuffed dates, halva, and other pastries will be found on the table of any Middle Eastern family on Easter day.

 (Let’s not forget about the chocolate eggs and chocolate bunnies everyone is buying during this time.
 Who doesn’t love chocolate, after all?)

-Coming back to the traditional food matter, what are the best recipes one can cook for the Sunday Easter lunch/dinner?
+Coming back to the traditional food matter, you might be looking for the best recipes you can cook for the Sunday Easter lunch/dinner.

 What to cook for Easter – Middle Eastern recipes

 As a devoted foodie and also a busy mum, I want to share with you a few of the recipes that you can easily prepare for your own family for this beautiful celebration.

 I know how overwhelming it can be to cook for any family celebration, so the recipes I included are simple and easy to make and will leave all your guests asking for seconds.